crispchris33/chatgpt-api-bot/README.md

 # chatgpt-api-bot

-Dependencies:

-langchain
-langchain-openai
-python-dotenv
-openai

-# Chatbot Project

-This chatbot project is designed to interact with users, read files from a specified directory, and utilize OpenAI's models for processing various inputs.
-It supports reading plain text, JSON, CSV, and programming files, among others.
+This chatbot project is designed to interact with users, read files from a specified directory, and utilize OpenAI's models to process various inputs.
+It supports reading plain text, JSON, CSV, programming files, and image files, among others.

+## Dependencies

+- langchain
+- langchain-openai
+- python-dotenv
+- openai

 ## Getting Started